FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part2.md

 ## Querying NOMAD data

 In this section, you can learn about how to query processed data in NOMAD by using the Jupyter Notebook prepared specifically to find this entry.
-This can be found in the following link ..... **ADD LINK**
+This can be found [here](https://nomad-lab.eu/prod/analytics/workshop).
+Select "FAIRmat Tutorial 10" and click "Start".